Fajita Seasoning

 Overhead view of a triangular bowl of fajita seasoning with a serving spoon

 The secret to this recipe is that it’s so well-balanced.
 It’s not too spicy, not too salty, and not too smoky.
-It has the perfect hit of cumin and garlic, and the flavors really stand out when you cook up a batch of chicken, steak, or shrimp fajitas.
-So the next time you’re making Mexican food, give this spice rub a try.
+I had when the packages are just super salty or sweet, so a homemade version so much better for when you cook up a batch of chicken, steak, or shrimp fajitas.

 Why This Is the Best Fajita Seasoning Recipe